skaman82/u360gts-ctrl/build_notes_u360.md

 Connect a battery on your plane and wait until Sats are found.

 You should receive coordinates of the plane in the tracker now.

+===
+#### Bluetooth setup

+Connect your BT module to an FTDI USB adapter.
+Open Arduino serial terminal, make sure you baud rate matches the factory settings of the module.
+Type AT and you should get an "OK" back if everything is working

+The BT module might behave differently based on revision and firmware.

+Here is an example of binding a HC-05 FW 3.0 with a HC-05 FW 4.0.

+Both versions will blink every 2 second if AT mode is active

+###### Master (Radio) FW3.0
+	to enter AT mode no need to push the button, just connect EN and pull high from code PIN needs to be "quoted"
+	request commands like AT+VERSION

+	VERSION:3.0-20170601
+	+NAME:X9D
+	+UART:115200,0,0
+	+ROLE:1
+	+CMODE:1
+	+PIN:"1234"
+	+ADDR:9999:88:F97D84
+	+BIND:11:22:917BF

+###### Slave (Tracker) FW4.0
+	to enter AT mode I had to push the button when powering on no quotes around PIN
+	request commands needed to end with ? like AT+VERSION?

+	+VERSION:4.0-20190815
+	+NAME:U360
+	+UART:115200,0,0
+	+ROLE:0
+	+CMODE:0
+	+PSWD:1234
+	+ADDR:11:22:0917BF
+	+BIND:9999:88:F97D84

+###### validation commands:

+	AT+VERSION?
+	AT+NAME?
+	AT+UART?
+	AT+ROLE?
+	AT+CMODE?
+	AT+PSWD?
+	AT+ADDR?
+	AT+BIND?

+===

+AT Commands for HM10 BLE Module connecting to Horus BLE Module (Version: HMSoft V533)
+You can check you version with AT+VERR? or AT+VERS?

+Taranis side:
+* Go to hardware menu and enable Bluetooth Telemetry
+* Note the Local address of the BT module

+HM10 Side:
+Connect your BT module to an FTDI USB adapter.
+Open Arduino serial terminal, make sure you baud rate matches the factory settings of the module.
+Type AT and you should get an "OK" back if everything is working

+* Make sure the password is 000000
+AT+ PASS000000
+* Set the module to Central Role
+AT+ROLE1
+* Set the baud rate to 115200
+AT+BAUD4
+* Link the module to your radio by using the local address AT+CON4C249837C8F4 (replace numbers with your Mac address)

+===